MSU Pesticide News - June 28th, 2017

 Cecil Tharp, MSU Pesticide Education Specialist

-In the spirit of National Pollinator Week, June 18 – 24, producers, bee keepers and pesticide applicators are reminded of best management practices to minimize negative impacts to pollinators when using pesticides.
+In the spirit of National Pollinator Week, June 19–25, producers, bee keepers and pesticide applicators are reminded of best management practices to minimize negative impacts to pollinators.
+Pollinators include bees, butterflies, wasps, flies, birds and bats, however insects are the most common pollinators with bees performing the most pollination.
 Pollinators are vital for the survival of most flowering plants including 80% of the approximate 1,300 crop plants grown around the world for food and industrial products.
-The value of insect pollinated crops in the US ranges from $18 to $27 billion annually, however pollinator numbers have been decreasing worldwide.
-One of the components of pollinator decline is pesticide use, not only on agricultural land, but also in urban areas.
-This article discusses best management practices and a new tool applicators and producers can use to decrease pollinator impacts, specifically to bees.
+The value of insect pollinated crops in the US ranges from $18 to $27 billion annually.
+Pollinator numbers have been decreasing worldwide for many years.
+Studies on this issue point to a multi-faceted problem in which many components interact causing pollinator die-off.
+One of these components is pesticide use, not only on agricultural land, but also in urban areas.
+This article discusses pollinators, specifically bees, and steps to reduce the risk of exposing bees to pesticides.

 Best Management Practices